ALL OF THE ACTIVITIES AND SERVICES LISTED BELOW ARE INCLUDED IN THE HOLIDAY PRICE

 - Transfers: return airport transfers

 - Accommodation: 4 nights in an Aurora Cabin

 - Meals: 4 breakfast, 1 lunch and 4 dinners

-- Activities: Guided hike in the National Park, Aurora photography workshop, Husky farm and wheeled sleigh ride, Aurora Camp by the lake, visit to Inari and Siida museum, Aurora Camp by the border or Aurora search on fatbikes (order subject to change)
+- Activities: Guided hike in the National Park, Aurora photography workshop, Husky farm and wheeled sleigh ride, Aurora Camp by the lake, visit to Inari, Aurora Camp by the border or Aurora search on Fatbikes (order subject to change)

 - Aurora alert service which you can set to alert you throughout the night or end at a specific time